-This is a Campus programme involving the Faculty of Engineering, Faculty of Social Sciences (Department of Management Studies) and the Institute of Business, and is taught through the Department of Civil & Environmental Engineering.
+This is a Campus programme involving the Faculty of Engineering, Faculty of Social Sciences (Department of Management Studies) and the Institute of Business and is taught through the Department of Civil & Environmental Engineering.
 It is academically managed by a Campus-based team led by the Dean of the Faculty.
 This MSc is a two-year evening programme.
-The Degree will be awarded with Pass or Distinction, following the normal University requirements for taught Master's Programmes.
+The Degree will be awarded following the normal University requirements for taught Master's Programmes.